Wrestling Hillary Clinton: A Memoir

 My grandfather was Edward Partin, a big part in history; I’m Jason Partin, a small part in his story.

-If you saw me say that, you’d see my eyes crinkle and I would break into that same sly smile Big Daddy wore all the time, as if he knew the funniest joke he’d never tell you.
-That smile is part of what made Big Daddy who he was, because it led people like Mamma Jean and Hoffa to trust him.
 To explain what happened, Hoffa penned his second autobiography from prison, where he spent six years pounding mattresses for his prison work detail solely because of my grandfather’s testimony, and he summarized Big Daddy by saying: “Edward Grady Partin was a big, rugged man who could charm a snake off a rock.”
-Mamma Jean said the same thing, and that his smile is what first won her over when she was an 18 year old girl and he was a 26 year old aspiring union leader.
+Mamma Jean said the same thing, and that his smile is what first won her over when he was a 26 year old dishonorably discharged marine and she was an 18 year old girl oblivious to his history.

 Go to the Table of Contents